Your One-Stop Guide to Learning Lithuanian - ALR

 For a slightly easier introduction to Lithuanian literature, start by using Interlinear Books to read classic short stories by Jonas Biliūnas in both Lithuanian and English.
 He’s one of the country’s most well-known writers.

 You should know, however, that Interlinear Books modernizes his work, switching obsolete vocabulary for more modern-day options.
-This can help language learners, but if you want to read the authentic texts, you might be better off popping into a bookstore.
+This can help language learners, but if you want to read authentic texts, you might be better off popping into a bookstore.

 Another option is reading traditional Lithuanian tales, along with the literature that draws on them.
 Kazys Boruta was one of several writers who used Lithuanian folklore to create fables criticizing the Soviet regime during a time of intense censorship.